QuickBirdEng/SurveyKit/README.md

 -   Is used in production by Quickbird Studios

 ## What SurveyKit does not (yet) do for you
 As stated before, this is an early version and a work in progress.
 We aim to extend this library until it matches the functionality of the [iOS ResearchKit Surveys](http://researchkit.org/docs/docs/Survey/CreatingSurveys.html).
-Currently, these questions types are planned next: ([Goal](http://researchkit.org/docs/docs/Survey/CreatingSurveys.html)).

 # 🏃 Library Setup
 ## 1. Add the repository